-- Celebrate Dementia Action Week (annually in the third week in May) and World Alzheimer's Day (on 21 September each year) - Plan to make any events in your community dementia-friendly and promote at things like summer fairs. - o Link up with larger local communities for peer support - o Look to become recognised as a Dementia Friendly Community
+- Celebrate Dementia Action Week (annually in the third week of May) and World Alzheimer's Day (21 September each year). - Plan to make any events in your community dementia-friendly and promote at things like summer fairs. - Link up with larger local communities for peer support. - Look to become recognised as a Dementia Friendly Community.